DiegoEme/myContactsApp/step-by-step-guide.md

     - In the List component inside the ngOnInit make use of the service and subscribe to the getContacts method to fetch the contacts to this component.
     - Create a interfaces folder inside contacts and create the interfaces for the contacts. this way you can and types to the data to be fetched in the service
     - You can now display the fetched contacts in the list component.
+    - 13.11
+3.1.
+After creating the above component it is time to test it.
+In this case we are gonna test the ngOnInit function that populates the contacts array after making a call to the service.
+In the spec file import the service, the HttpClientTestingModule, the contact interface and the component.
+In the first beforeEach configure the testbed and in the second initialize variables.
+Use the spyOn method to fake the call to the server that returns an observable, then act an then assert.